 In Android lollipop (5.0 and 5.1) the mighty silent mode was replaced with priority mode.
 When it came it got a lot of hate in the Android community.
 Even I didn’t like it then.
 But now, when I dig deeper into it, priority mode kinda makes sense.
 Instead of silencing each and every interruption you can manage what type of events can interrupt you.
 If you disable all the events you get back the old silent mode anyway.
 I guess priority mode is for those who want effective as well as efficient control over their notifications.

-In this article, I’ll explain how you can properly setup priority mode and make the notifications work for you.
+In this article, I’ll explain how you can properly setup priority mode on Android and make the notifications work for you.

 One feature which I like is available under downtime heading.
 Here you can set the time during which priority mode will be activated automatically.